 To the jars add:

-- Fresh garlic — I used minced garlic from a jar, about 1/4 teaspoon in each.
+- Fresh garlic — I used jarred minced garlic, about 1/4 teaspoon in each.
 I go kind of easy on the garlic because fresh garlic can be pretty intense and make your pickles seem spicy to some palates.

 Once the jars are ready and the brine has cooled, pour the brine into the jars so that it covers all the cucumber spears.
 Secure the lids and keep refrigerated.